-Ex-ICICI bank CEO Chanda Kochhar, husband arrested by CBI in Videocon loan fraud case
+Ex-ICICI Bank CEO Chanda Kochhar, husband arrested by CBI in Videocon loan fraud case

 Story highlights

-The CBI has charged her of criminal conspiracy and fraud about suspected irregularities in a loan of 3,250 crore made to the Videocon Group in 2012, which resulted in the asset becoming a non-performing one for the ICICI Bank.
+The CBI has charged her of criminal conspiracy and fraud about suspected irregularities in a loan of Rs 3,250 crore granted to the Videocon Group in 2012, which resulted in the asset becoming a non-performing one for the ICICI Bank.

 Deepak Kochhar and other members of her family, according to a whistleblower, allegedly profited from those transactions.